-The school that the pupil attended until statutory school leaving age is responsible for retaining any child protection records they may hold.
-Child protection records should be retained until the child's 26th birthday, after which point the file will be deleted from our school electronic system.
+• The school that the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining any child protection records they may hold.
+Child protection records should be retained until the child's 26th birthday, after which point the file will be destroyed confidentially from our school electronic system.
 The decision of how and where to store child protection files must be made by our school via our governing body.
-Due to the sensitivity of the information, the records should continue to be held in a secure area with limited access e.g. designated officer or head teacher.
+Due to the sensitivity of the information, the records should continue to be held in a secure area with limited access e.g., designated officer or head teacher.
 The DSL is responsible for ensuring that all child protection files are archived in accordance with the timescales referenced above.
 The designated safeguarding lead is responsible for ensuring that the appropriate timeframes for archiving and destroying child protection records referenced above are set on electronic systems accordingly for each pupil.